SkiFire13/master-thesis/chapters/4-implementation.typ

 The formula is satisfied
 ```

 Our implementation is an order of magnitude faster than LCSFE, confirming that the better parity game solving algorithm does make a difference, to the point where the bottleneck becomes the generation of the AUT file.
-Compared with mCRL2 they both take a similar amount of time, most of which is spent in mCRL2 in both cases.
-Overall however mCRL2 is slightly faster, probably due to the costs of the intermediate conversions to produce the AUT file or the overhead of using a local algorithm in a case where all states must be explored regardless.
+Compared with mCRL2 our implementation overall takes a similar amount of time, most of which is spent doing conversions with mCRL2.
+Overall however the pure mCRL2 approach is slightly faster, probably due to the costs of the intermediate conversions to produce the AUT file or the overhead of using a local algorithm in a case where all states must be explored regardless.

 // TODO: mucalc Evaluation on VLTS benchmarks (bad cases and good cases)